lyon86/SatelliteAPI/README.md

 # SatelliteAPI
 This is the code to use the apu from N2YO

-Input
+# Input
 GPS location
 Select Favortites sats or
 Selec saved list

-Output
+# Output
 AZ and EL
-Graph of the antenna
+Gr aph of the antenna
 Graph of the att
+Location of the antenna on the world